friscorose/textual-EnGlyph/Overview.md

     Test().run()
 ```

 There are a few predefined sizes.
-The "x-xmall" size is the basline size of
+The "x-small" size is the basline size of
 standard terminal text.
 From there the characters are built from glyphs of a
 cell partitioned into pixel like parts, called a glyxel in this document.
 The
 default cell glyxels are 2 columns by 4 rows, but other partitions are